-Day-to-day operations of the City are directed by the Administrative Officer, who is responsible to the Mayor.
+Philip Turske, Administrative Officer, is responsible for the day-to-day operations of the City. under the guidance of the Mayor.
 The Administrative Officer serves as the Director of Public Safety, Director of Public Service, and Personnel Director.

 The Administrative Officer is responsible for serving as Director of Public Safety, Director of Public Service and the Director of Personnel.
 The Administrative Officer reports to, consults with, and keeps the Mayor informed on all matters pertaining to the general welfare of the City.
 The Administrative Officer recommends appropriate action to the Mayor and Council to provide for the welfare of the City and performs such other duties as the Mayor may assign.